U.N. Security Council considers Haiti sanctions, targeting 'Barbecue' | Law-Order

 U.N.
 Security Council considers Haiti sanctions, targeting 'Barbecue'

-The U.N.
-Security Council is considering creating a sanctions regime to impose an asset freeze, travel ban and arms embargo on anyone who threatens the peace, security or stability of Haiti, according to a draft resolution seen by Reuters on Thursday.
-The first designation would be Jimmy Cherizier, who goes by the nickname "Barbecue" and is described in the U.S.-drafted resolution as one of Haiti's most influential gang leaders.
+to impose sanctions on those who are actually taking actions that support violence and support gangs," he said at a joint news conference with visiting Mexican officials.
+U.N.
+Secretary-General Antonio Guterres has proposed that one or several countries send "a rapid action force" to help Haiti's police remove a threat posed by armed gangs, according to a letter to the Security Council, seen by Reuters on Sunday.

 The U.N.
 Security Council is considering creating a sanctions regime to impose an asset freeze, travel ban and arms embargo on anyone who threatens the peace, security or stability of Haiti, according to a draft resolution seen by Reuters on Thursday.
+The first person to be sanctioned would be Jimmy Cherizier, who goes by the nickname "Barbecue" and is described in the U.S. and Mexico-drafted resolution as one of Haiti's most influential gang leaders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)